Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 This repo holds all the code for the Quizzer app made by Sharon Franke and <a href = "http://mastermindzh.com">Rick van Lieshout</a>

 <h2>Tracking our work</h2>
 To make working on this app together easier we work with a method similar to Kanban.
-To do this we use a [Trello board](https://trello.com/b/6IQNr0Xl/quizzer).
+To do this we use a <a href = "https://trello.com/b/6IQNr0Xl/quizzer">Trello Board</a>

 This repo contains a `package.json` file instead of a Makefile to easily start several repo related tasks (e.g generate, run in Docker etc.) The commands include: